-Oluwadamilola Oladeru, MD, MA, MBA, Assistant Professor, Department of Radiation Oncology, and Director of the Breast Radiation Oncology service at Gainesville, has been awarded a grant by the NRG Oncology Early Career New Investigator and Health Disparities Committees for the Health Equity New Investigator Mentor Program for Underrepresented Minority (URM) Scholars.
+Oluwadamilola Oladeru (Lola), MD, MA, MBA, Assistant Professor, Department of Radiation Oncology, and Director of the Breast Radiation Oncology service at Gainesville, has been awarded a grant by the NRG Oncology Early Career New Investigator and Health Disparities Committees for the Health Equity New Investigator Mentor Program for Underrepresented Minority (URM) Scholars.

 The program will intensively train selected early-stage investigators in the NRG Oncology system by means of a structured mentorship experience, with particular emphasis given to the recruitment of researchers from underrepresented groups.
 NRG Oncology recognizes the need to improve diversity and inclusion in oncology research by developing early-stage investigators to quickly and efficiently develop innovative studies that will lead to future improvements in cancer care with a focus on health equity.
 This program will build on the work of the New Investigator Committee by collaborating with their leadership by recruiting applicants and mentors.